NateBeachW/SANS-CTI-Summit-2022/readme.md

 7. [Ukraine IDs FSB hackers](https://ssu.gov.ua/en/novyny/sbu-vstanovyla-khakeriv-fsb-yaki-zdiisnyly-ponad-5-tys-kiberatak-na-derzhavni-orhany-ukrainy)

 # Other Useful Sources
 1. [AnydayGuide](https://anydayguide.com/calendar/country), a very comprehensive guide to holidays, anniveraries, and other significant dates by country.
 Here are example calendars for [Ukraine](https://anydayguide.com/calendar/country/UA/print) and [Russia](https://anydayguide.com/calendar/country/RU/print).
-Click "show/hide unofficial holdays" to see a more complete list.
+Click "show/hide unofficial holdays" to see a more complete list and click on specific holidays, anniveraries, etc. for more information.